| | | |

 Either way, it’s best to be informed about frostbitten chickens.
 Be sure you educate yourself on frostbite in backyard chickens and what to do about it.

 When all else fails, just buy more chickens!
-More chickens means more body heat, right?
+More chickens mean more body heat and that’s a good thing, right?
 5 chickens roosting will generate more warmth than 3, so why not have 15 chickens?
+We all know chicken math is real.

 Are you worried about how to keep chickens warm in winter weather?